Developing forensic statement analysis standards to fight CAE: A victim centred approach

 - Kikinda, March 17, 2021 (32 participants),

 - Kraljevo, March 30, 2021 (26 participants),

 - Jagodina, March 31, 2021 (24 participants),

 - Kragujevac, March 31, (26 participants),

 - Čačak, April 19, 2021 (19 participants),

 - Niš, April 28, 2021 (32 participants).

-The FSA method will also be disseminated through guidelines to police officers and will reach the number of 23.000 of police forces employees at the conclusion of the project.
+The FSA method was also disseminated through guidelines to police officers and reach the number of 23.000 of police forces employees at the conclusion of the project.